Adelaide Chinatown’s Food Courts

 Richard’s Laksa House is popular and a great place to start.
 Get a bowl of Laksa.
 He has other dishes on his menu if you are not into spicy stuff.
 Try their wet hot fun which are flat rice noodles in brothy gravy.

 A safe bet is Seng Kee Yum Cha.
-I too struggled to understand how the orders are place.
+I too struggled to understand how the orders are placed.
 Observations on my part made some headway and the couple running it are kind and helpful.
 Just point to the fried squid and the prawn dumplings for starters.
-If you like it order more variety.
+If you like it, order more variety.

 Trust me, dining at the Adelaide Chinatown’s food courts won’t break the bank.